-At the north end of Pier 36, a cove would be created for public enjoyment and temporary mooring of small boats.
-Steps may lead down to the cove so that visitors could be at the level of the river rather than above it.
-Other open water areas may also be created at Pier 42.
-The Proposed Action is being designed so there would be no net change in the amount of over-water coverage, to preserve the extent and quality of marine habitat within its bounds and to minimize any potential impacts to marine ecology.
-Approximately 25,000 square feet of existing overwater structure would be removed in this area.
-The Pier 36 cove would require the relocation of the facility used by DOT's Division of Roadway Repair and Maintenance for the storage of equipment used for resurfacing Manhattan's roadways.
-While a new site has not yet been identified, the facility would not be relocated until a suitable new location for DOT's roadway resurfacing operations is secured.
+At the south end of Pier 42, a cove would be created for public enjoyment and temporary mooring of small boats.
+A protected open water area with a small craft launch would be created at the northern end of Pier 42.
+The Proposed Action is being designed so there would not be an increase in the amount of overwater coverage that is not associated with water-dependent activities, to preserve the extent and quality of marine habitat within its bounds and to minimize any potential impacts to marine ecology.
+Approximately 20,000 square feet of existing overwater structure would be removed in this area.